optivem/optivem.github.io/_pages/codex/mission.md

 ---
 layout: page
 title: Opticodex - Mission
-description: Vision and mission are the heart of high performing IT organizations
+description: Organizational mission communicates the operational purpose for high performance IT organizations
 ---

 <h2>What is the organizational mission</h2>

-Unlike the future-based dreams reflected through the company vision, the mission is present-based and practical.
+Unlike the future-based dreams reflected through the company <a href="{{ site.url }}/codex/vision">vision</a>, the mission is present-based and practical.
 It's about the "now" - What is the company doing now?
 What is the company's reason for existence, what is its purpose?

 The mission statement communicates the current organizational operations and operational goals: